Venturing into Indian Cuisine

 - Yogurt, onion, tomatoes, and garlic

 - Chai tea

-- Vegetarian-based dishes
+- Vegetarian or fish-based dishes

 - Dosa (lentil and rice crepe)

 - Idli (steamed lentil rice cake)

 - Spicier foods